 Carcinomas arising in the oropharynx, which includes the tonsils, base (that is, the posterior two thirds) of the tongue, and soft palate, are usually treated with primary radiation therapy.
 Patients with advanced neck disease (two or more lymph nodes 2 to 3 cm or larger in size) sometimes undergo a neck dissection (removal of the lymph nodes in the neck) after the radiation therapy.
-Although the primary cancer in the oropharynx may be removed surgically, there is no evidence that this improves the chance of cure, and it is associated with a higher risk for complications.
+Patients with early cancers that may be treated with surgery alone are sometimes good candidates for Transoral Robotic Surgery (TORS), or a CO2 laser with a neck dissection.
+However, radiation following surgery is often required.
 High risk human papilloma virus (HR-HPV) positive oropharyngeal cancers are increasing in frequency and have an improved prognosis compared with HR-HPV negative cancers.

 Management of Supraglottic Larynx Cancers / Back to top